-I join the bank after going through the underpass under the bridge.
+I join the bank after going through the underpass under the twin bridge.
 The grassy bank is not as muddy as I was expecting.
 As soon as I start, over the noise of the busy road and building construction, I notice the song of Skylarks.
 Them, and the occasional Reed Bunting song, accompany me through the stage.
 A few Linnets fly over, they are the first of the year for me.
 A roe deer feeds on the other side of the river.
-Overall, a relatively long stage, given the return by the meandering river, but quite pleasant yielding 39 bird species.
+Overall, a relatively long stage, given the return by the meandering river, but quite pleasant and yielding 39 bird species.

 Cormorants, posing, all sculptural atop pylons.
 Every pylon by the river had a few resting.
 There are few large trees by the river and the pylons seem to suit them.

 Floodlights are used in the same way by a Kestrel.

 A Greylag sitting on the other side of the river.

 A wetland created a few years ago by the river bank, possibly to compensate for development, I could find no name for it on maps.
 It is now fringed by reed beds.